What to see in Campello

 What to see in campello

-The Levantine coast has so much to offer that a single trip is not enough for the tourists who come to this sea area every year.
-Many of the travelers who stay at our campsite ask us for places to enjoy their vacations, and one of the star destinations we always recommend is Campello.
+The Levantine coast has so much to offer that a single trip is not enough for tourists who come to this seaside area each year.
+Many of the travelers who stay at our camping ask us about places to enjoy during their vacations, and one of the star destinations we always recommend is Campello.

 Located just half an hour from our facilities, this coastal town is perfect for spending the day in both winter and summer.
-It has so many things to see and do, that it makes for the perfect excursion.
-Want to know what to see in Campello?
-Don’t know how to get to the municipality?
-Are you interested in its museums, beaches and monuments?
+It has so many things to see and do that it becomes the perfect excursion.
+Do you want to know what to see in Campello?
+Don’t you know how to get to the town?
+Are you interested in knowing its museums, beaches, and monuments?

-We have prepared a guide for you to know what to do in Campello, especially if you are going to spend some relaxing days in our campsite and want to expand your leisure and tourism options.
-Get out paper and pencil and leave nothing undone!
+We have prepared a guide so you know what to do in Campello, especially if you’re going to spend a few days of relaxation at our camping and wish to expand your leisure and tourism options.
+Get paper and pencil and don’t leave anything undone!

 How to get to Campello

-Going to Campello is comfortable, fast and safe.
-You will simply have to start your vehicle and take a ride of no more than half an hour from our campsite.
-The fastest and most convenient option is to take the AP-7 highway from Benidorm towards Alicante, the province in which this municipality is located.
-You have to drive along this road for about 27 kilometers until you find exit 676, which you should take, as it leads directly to the Plaza de la Constitución, one of the central points of the city.
+Going to Campello is comfortable, quick, and safe.
+You’ll simply need to start your vehicle and take a drive of no more than half an hour from our camping.
+The quickest and most comfortable option is to take the AP-7 highway from Benidorm towards Alicante, the province where this town is located.
+You need to drive on this road for about 27 kilometers until you find exit 676, which you should take, as it leads directly to Constitution Square, one of the central points of the city.

-Another possibility to go to Campello is to use the national road N-332, which follows a route parallel to the highway.
-It can be taken even closer to our facilities and, after a journey of 31 kilometers, the trip ends by following the traffic signs that lead to the village and also lead quite directly to the aforementioned square.
+Another possibility to go to Campello is using the national road N-332, which follows a route parallel to the highway.
+You can get on it even closer to our facilities and, after a 31-kilometer journey, the trip ends by following the traffic signs that direct towards the town and also lead quite directly to the aforementioned square.

-These are the two fastest and most direct ways to reach this municipality, which is part of the nucleus of influence of the capital of the province of Alicante.
-However, it is also possible to choose to travel by bus and train, although in this case the trip can take up to one hour and twenty minutes.
-And that is why it is a less recommended option.
+These are the two fastest and most direct ways to reach this town, which is part of the area of influence of the capital of the Alicante province.
+However, it is also possible to opt for traveling by bus and train, although in this case the journey can take up to an hour and twenty minutes.
+And that’s why it’s a less recommendable option.

 What to visit in Campello

-Once you know how to visit it, you may be wondering what to visit in Campello.
-Undoubtedly, the beach will be one of the star options, but the town, of less than 30,000 inhabitants, offers much, much more for the tourist.
+Now that you know how to visit it, you’re probably wondering what to visit in Campello.
+Without a doubt, the beach will be one of the star options, but the city, with less than 30,000 inhabitants, offers much, much more for tourists.

-These are some of the plans that we consider essential for those who are wondering what to see in Campello to make a complete and entertaining route.
+These are some of the plans we consider essential for those who wonder, in Campello, what to see to make a complete and entertaining route.

 The beaches of Campello

-No more and no less than 23 kilometers of beach are waiting for travelers who set foot in Campello.
+No less than 23 kilometers of beach await travelers who set foot in Campello.
 Precisely, the quality of its sands and waters make this enclave one of the most visited on the Costa Blanca.
-For this, you only have to go to areas such as Cala del Morro Blanc or Cala D’enmig to realize how fabulous is the sea that bathes this city .
+For this, you only need to head to areas like Cala del Morro Blanc or Cala D’enmig to realize how fabulous the sea that bathes this city is.

-They are, for the most part, small corners with few people and that offer a pure, natural and quiet bathing.
-In addition, they are recommended areas to enjoy a unique sunset in the whole Levante coast.
+These are, mostly, small corners with few people that offer a pure, natural, and tranquil swim.
+Additionally, these areas are recommended for enjoying a unique sunset on the entire Levante coast.

-Of all the beaches in the area, Les Palmeretes, Mucha Vista and Coveta Fumà, Campello residents always recommend Llop Marí, from where you can also access a cave.
-They are ideal spaces both in summer and in autumn and winter, when they are even quieter and allow you to stroll and contemplate the sea unaccompanied.
+Of all the beaches in the area, Les Palmeretes, Mucha Vista, and Coveta Fumà, residents of Campello always recommend Llop Marí, from where you can also access a cave.
+These are ideal spaces both in summer and in autumn and winter, when they are even quieter and allow for walking and contemplating the sea without company.

-Like almost all coastal towns, Campello has a very interesting port both for sailing lovers and for those who want to have a bit of fun with the most rogue part of summer tourism: water sports.
+Like almost all coastal cities, Campello has a very interesting port both for sailing enthusiasts and for those who want to have a bit of fun with the more adventurous side of summer tourism: water sports.

-The city’s yacht club has an excellent offer for all tastes and profiles.
-There you can rent jet skis, jet surf or even book surfing or parasailing lessons .
+The city’s nautical club has an excellent range of offerings for all tastes and profiles.
+There, it is possible to rent jet skis, jet surf, or even book surfing lessons or parasailing.

-All this is focused on completing a day at the beach with adrenaline-filled activities.
-The characteristics of the coast and the sea of Campello make this a very suitable place to practice all these disciplines.
+All of this is aimed at complementing a beach day with adrenaline-filled activities.
+The characteristics of Campello’s coast and sea make it a very suitable place to practice all these disciplines.

 Illeta Tower

 You can also call it Torre de la Saleta or Torre de la Illeta de L’Horta.
-It is a watchtower of the sixteenth century, like so many others on the coast of Alicante.
-We have already talked about this in other posts such as what to see in Villajoyosa.
+It’s a 16th-century watchtower, like many others on the Alicante coast.
+We’ve already talked about this in other posts such as what to see in Villajoyosa.

-To visit the Torre de la Illeta you can talk to the tourist office of El Campello, as they conduct guided tours from time to time or visit the website of Turismo Campello visits.
+To visit the Torre de la Illeta, you can contact the El Campello tourist office, as they conduct guided tours from time to time, or visit the website for Turismo Campello visits.

-Image of the illeta de campello tower with the voramar sculpture.
+Image of the torre de la illeta in campello with the voramar sculpture

-The promenade and the Voramar promenade are perfect to enjoy a quiet and relaxing walk while contemplating the sea and enjoying the sound of the waves.
-These are two areas (the first more urban, the second more natural), through which thousands of people pass every day looking to move their skeletons and get away from the daily rhythm.
+The seafront promenade and the Voramar walk are perfect for enjoying a peaceful and relaxing stroll while contemplating the sea and enjoying the sound of the waves.
+These are two areas (the first more urban, the second more natural) through which thousands of people pass each day looking to stretch their legs and escape from the daily routine.

-Fishermen’s houses, sculptures and, above all, the Mediterranean Sea in all its extension, are part of the landscape that can be enjoyed from both promenades.
+Fishermen’s houses, sculptures, and above all, the Mediterranean Sea in all its expanse form part of the landscape that can be enjoyed from both walks.

-Do not confuse the baths of the queen of Campello with those of Calpe or Jávea (Xàbia).
-These Roman ruins are part of the Illeta del Banyets (Islita de los baños), which are ruins of coastal temples that were once used for bathing.
+You shouldn’t confuse the Queen’s Baths of Campello with those of Calpe or Jávea (Xàbia).
+These Roman ruins are part of the Illeta dels Banyets (Little Island of the Baths), which are ruins of coastal temples that once served as baths.

 Queen's baths in el campello